 A 1923 architect's bungalow.
 Pine floors, antique fixtures, real breakfast.
 From $235/night.

-A honeymoon in Fredericksburg is a quieter ambition than the obvious destinations — and that is the point.
+A honeymoon in Fredericksburg is a quieter ambition than the obvious destinations, and that is the point.
 The wine corridor along US 290 produces serious tempranillo and viognier; the Hill Country roads to Luckenbach and Comfort make the loveliest unhurried Sunday drive in Texas.
 Albert Hotel sets the new tone for honeymoons in town.
-Hoffman Haus remains the most hidden — a cottage you don't want to leave.
-And The Cottages at Sage Hill deliver the wine country fantasy with the vineyards immediately at your door.
+Hoffman Haus remains the most hidden, a cottage you don't want to leave.
+And Inn on Barons Creek adds a spa and creekside cottages when the boutique inns fill up.

 Twenty-two cottages, five acres, no lobby crowd.
 Privacy without seclusion.